Mortgage rates climb, 30-year still below 7%

 Monthly mortgage payment at today’s rates

 Fixed mortgage rates are not set directly by the Fed, but by investor appetite, particularly for 10-year Treasury bonds.
-The 30-year fixed-rate mortgage rate is often directly tied to the yield on a 10-year Treasury bond.
-When there’s uncertainty in the market, investors buy Treasury bonds, which in turn drives yields — and, often, mortgage rates — downward.
-This can lead to day-to-day rate swings as news comes in.
+The 30-year fixed-rate mortgage rate moves with the yield on 10-year Treasury bonds.

 Then there’s the Federal Reserve.
-Lenders and mortgage investors had been anticipating the Fed’s September rate cut, and economic indicators such as hiring have shown signs of strength.
-While it’s not clear if the central bank will cut rates again in November, mortgage rates have risen more than half a percentage point since the Fed’s rate cut.
+Lenders and mortgage investors had been anticipating the Fed’s rate cuts in September, November and December, and economic indicators such as hiring have shown signs of strength.
+Mortgage rates are up half a percentage point since the Fed’s September rate cut.

 -